vercel/next.js/errors/non-standard-node-env.md

 - `development`: When your application is ran with `next dev`
 - `test`: When your application is being tested (e.g. `jest`)

-Setting a non-standard `NODE_ENV` value may cause dependencies to behave unexpectedly, or worse, **break dead code elimination**.
+Setting a non-standard `NODE_ENV` value may cause dependencies to behave unexpectedly, or worse, **break dead-code elimination**.

 #### Possible Ways to Fix It